 Cigarette Tax: Deductions from total collections are eight percent to General Revenue Service Charge and nine-tenths percent to the Alcoholic Beverage and Tobacco Trust Fund.
-Distributions are then made from the remaining revenue as follows: 2.9% to County Revenue Sharing, 29.3% to the Public Medical Assistance Trust Fund to fund indigent health care, 1.47% to the Board of Directors of the H. Lee Moffitt Cancer Center and Research Institute (through 2019-20), and the remainder to General Revenue.
+Distributions are then made from the remaining revenue as follows: 2.9% to County Revenue Sharing, 29.3% to the Public Medical Assistance Trust Fund to fund indigent health care, 1.47% to the Board of Directors of the H. Lee Moffitt Cancer Center and Research Institute (through 2012-13), and the remainder to General Revenue.
+Beginning July 1, 2013 through June 30, 2033, the Lee Moffitt Center distribution is 2.75%.
+In addition, beginning July 1, 2013 through June 30, 2021, 1 % is transferred to the Biomedical Research Fund.